gradle/gradle/design-docs/model-rules-targets.md

 - Add `@Rules` annotation and allow to be attached to method.
 - A `@Rules` method can accept inputs but not do anything with them at this stage.
 - A `@Rules` method must accept two parameters.
 The first is the `RuleSource` to configure, the second is the target for the `RuleSource`.
-- The method is invoked and the rules applied when subject is transitioned to `initialized`.
+- The method is invoked and the rules applied when target is transitioned to `initialized`.
 - Can be applied to:
     - Top-level `RuleSource`
     - Rules source applied via `ModelMap.withType()`